mulfis/arpay/README.md

 ____ Arpay Update Log ____

-This work is made for my campus tesis
+This work is made for my campus task